About Richard Bertrand Spencer

 But today, kielbasa is considered as American as apple pie, and these non-Anglo Saxons are embraced by Spencer because of their white skins.
 They have assimilated.

 To Spencer, however, assimilation is a “deceptive” term.
-In his forward to a new edition of racist eugenicist Madison Grant’s 1933 Conquest of a Continent, Spencer wrote:
+In his foreword to a new edition of racist eugenicist Madison Grant’s 1933 Conquest of a Continent, Spencer wrote:

 Hispanic immigrants have been assimilating downward across generations towards the culture and behavior of African-Americans.
 Indeed, one possible outcome of the ongoing demographic transformation is a thoroughly miscegenated, and thus homogenous and ‘assimilated,’ nation, which would have little resemblance to the White America that came before it.